Division of Family and Consumer Sciences

 The dietetics program seeks to achieve the following goals:

-- The program will prepare graduates to be competent for entry level employment as a Dietitian.
+- The program will prepare graduates to be competent entry-level registered dietitian nutritionists.

-- The program provides academic and supervised practice experience to prepare graduates to become actively involved in dietetics related organizations.
+- The program provides academic and supervised practice experience to prepare graduates for entry-level employment.

 The DSU Coordinated Program may accept up to 15 applicants each year.
 First round applications are due by March 15.